AtanleyPA/AtanleyPA.github.io/README.md

 It demonstrates data cleaning, querying, and analytical thinking using SQL, making it ideal for data analyst and business intelligence roles.

-**Dataset Description**

-The dataset contains workplace safety records, including: Incident ID, Date of incident, Location, Type of injury, Gender, Age Group, Injury Location, details and Department.
+**Dataset Description:** The dataset contains workplace safety records, including: Incident ID, Date of incident, Location, Type of injury, Gender, Age Group, Injury Location, details and Department.

 **Objective:** Analyze workplace incident data, identify high-risk areas and patterns, and provide insights for decision-making